fernandocanizo/old-dot-nvim/README.md

 Get installer
 ```
-yay -S kite # to get the installer
+yay -S kite # to get the installer on Archlinux/Manjaro
 ```

 Install it to your user